bennyguo/SVGDemo/README.md

 # SVGDemo
-Simple svg demo using Snap.svg.
+- Simple use of blockly widgets
+- Svg manipulation using Snap.svg
+- Flex layout(recommended)